ssavaso/FortiIOS-Notepad-Language/README.md

-This file will allow you to open and close sections of Fortios configs and works for the version that is on the file.
-The one that is provided by Fortinet has a small problem in part of it does not allow the section to be closed due to the way the next/end is setup.
+This is a place to store different Fortinet Configs that I come accross that I think maybe valuable to others such as the Notepad++ file that allows you to close sections in the Fortinet Config.